 1) Do not assume that service by sea is always cheaper than service by air.
 No particular shipping method is cost effective for shipments of all sizes and weights.
 Choose the most suitable shipping mode depending on the volume and weight of your shipment.
-This includes Japan Post, courier service, service by sea and air by a freight or a moving company.
+This includes Japan Post surface mail, courier service (such as FedEx Express or DHL), service by sea and air by an international freight or a moving company.

 2) Service by air can be cheaper for small shipments.
 However, it can also be expensive for something which is light but which takes up a lot of space because both actual gross weight and so-called volumetric weight, i.e., volume, are used in calculating air freight charges.
 See the explanation for this in the section about volumetric weight on the page “Rates for Service by Air.”

 3) If the charge for service by air is about the same as the charge for service by sea, or is more expensive but only slightly, go for the air shipment.
 Destination charges, i.e., the charges that you will incur on the destination side, are less expensive for air shipments than for sea shipments.

 4) Use door-to-port service and custom clear your shipment yourself by going to customs in person at the destination rather than shipping it door-to-door.
 This will save you a lot of money.
 If, for some reason, you require customs clearance and delivery service, it is recommended that you make an arrangement with a local customs broker in the destination country rather than having an international moving company in Japan act as the middleman, since there will be additional charges imposed by the Japanese shipping company.

 Note that in some countries, you will be asked to use a customs broker, while in other countries, like Canada, you will be asked to come to the customs office in person.

 5) Ship only the items you can pack yourself.